DKolia/WhatAboutApp/README.md

 Even better, you can create multiple WhatAbout lists with personal and professional emails.
 This keeps your personal Instagram and Youtube from popping up on your professional lists which might include links to your portfolio or LinkedIn.

 ## Installing
-Nothing to install!
+Installing simply requires an NPM Install.
+Then kickstart Nodemon and MongoDB in their respective folders to launch your own version of WhatAbout.

 ## Made With...
-Html5, Css3, JS, Node.Js, Express, PassportJS, Mustache, Handlebars, MongoDB and Mongoose.
-Oh, and more than a few NPM Modules.
+HTML5, CSS3, JS, Node.Js, Express, PassportJS, Handlebars, MongoDB, Mongoose and more.

 ### Contact
-Feel free to reach out to me, David Kolia via DKolia@icould.com, Github, or LinkedIn.
+Feel free to reach out to me, David Kolia via DKolia@iCloud.com, Github, or LinkedIn.
 Thank you!